 Solar devices and solar uses on the rise

-When you look at the many different ways solar is used in 2017 to offer energy solutions, it’s clear that the role of solar technology is diversifying and expanding into new markets.
+When you look at the many different ways solar is used to offer energy solutions, it’s clear that the role of solar technology is diversifying and expanding into new markets.
 Rooftop and utility scale photovoltaics are clearly still solar’s strongest offering, but concepts like renewable car battery chargers can offer an affordable, automatic solution for a variety of situations.
 For those looking to explore solar as a complete home energy solution, our instant estimate tool can offer projections for long term savings and upfront costs for a solar panel installation.
-And for homeowners interested in seeing real time solar bids from local solar installers, check out the EnergySage Solar Marketplace.
+And for homeowners interested in seeing real-time solar bids from local solar installers, check out the EnergySage Solar Marketplace.